 5 Reasons People Struggle with Bullet Journaling

 Do you Struggle with Bullet Journaling?
-Many people do.
-This post focuses on 5 of the most common pitfalls that people struggle with in regard to using a bullet journal, along with some solutions to work through them.
+You’re not alone, many people do!
+That’s why I want to talk about 5 of the most common pitfalls that people struggle with in regard to using a bullet journal, along with some solutions to help you work through them.

-I've been Bullet journaling since 2015 and it's been amazing!
-Bullet Journaling helps with creativity, helps you organize your life, and is completely unique.
+I've been Bullet journaling since 2015 and it's been an amazing experience!
 But while there are many articles out there showing the benefits of bullet journaling, there aren’t enough that focus on why people struggle with it.

 1. You don't use your journal daily...or at all

 Simply put, if you aren’t using it, you aren’t benefiting.

 First, you need to figure out why your not using your journal.
 Is it because you don't feel like keeping up with the maintenance?
 Maybe you struggle with expectations or maybe you lack the skill to maintain your bullet journal.

 Once you understand what you are struggling with you can start figuring out how to overcome it.

 Working on your planner doesn’t have to be a time-consuming task.
 I believe that everyone is capable of finding five minutes to review the day ahead.
 Whether it’s jotting down a few notes about your day, or writing out a to-do list, you can find a little time to do some planning.